micro:arcade Kit Experiment Guide

 Once the frame has been removed, we can use it to draw the mounting holes.
 Place the other parts in a safe location as while cutting the cardboard box.

 On the top left hand side of the box, draw the four mounting holes for the screws.
 Additionally, draw a hole for the shaft.
+Ensure that there is enough room in the enclosure to slide the spade connector into the microswitch's terminal.
+This would apply to the microswitch's close to the sides of the enclosure.

 Using the mini screwdriver, carefully poke holes through the four mounting holes.
 A craft knife or pair of scissors can be used cut the hole for the shaft.